Intrinsic Fermi Surface Contribution to the Bulk Photovoltaic Effect

-Though $\boldsymbol{j}^{\rm CP-shift} $ and $\boldsymbol{j}^{\rm dia3}$ derive from different light-induced transition processes between Bloch states, the sum of the two contributions to the current can be simplified into a single term proportional to $\bm{k}$-space derivatives of the unperturbed Fermi occupation factors $f_{n}^{T}(\boldsymbol{k},\mu)$:
+Though $\boldsymbol{j}^{\rm off2} $ and $\boldsymbol{j}^{\rm dia3}$ derive from different light-induced transition processes between Bloch states, the sum of the two contributions to the current can be simplified into a single term proportional to $\bm{k}$-space derivatives of the unperturbed Fermi occupation factors $f_{n}^{T}(\boldsymbol{k},\mu)$:

+At zero temperature, $\bm{k}$-space derivatives of the Fermi occupation functions are proportional to a delta function that is nonzero only for crystal momenta along the Fermi surface.
 This important simplification clarifies the absence of DC current generation for insulators perturbed by light with frequency $|\hbar \omega| < E_{\rm gap}$.
-At zero temperature, $\bm{k}$-space derivatives of the Fermi occupation functions are proportional to a delta function that is nonzero only for crystal momenta along the Fermi surface.
-In experiment, only the total current is measured, and these sub-gap currents arising from $\boldsymbol{j}^{\rm CP-shift} $ and $\boldsymbol{j}^{\rm dia3}$ cancel, leaving only contributions to the current for materials with non-vanishing Fermi surfaces.
-Therefore, this contribution is nonzero only for metallic systems where the Fermi surface is non-vanishing; we denote this contribution to the current in equation \ref{fermicurr} as $\bm{j}^{\rm Fermi}$ .
-At finite temperature, the sharp Fermi surface will smear out allowing states with nonzero Fermi occupations above and below the fermi surface to contribute to generation of current.
+In experiment, only the total current is measured, and these sub-gap currents arising from $\boldsymbol{j}^{\rm off2} $ and $\boldsymbol{j}^{\rm dia3}$ cancel, leaving only contributions to the current for materials with non-vanishing Fermi surfaces.
+Therefore, this contribution is nonzero only for metallic systems; we denote this contribution to the current in equation \ref{fermicurr} as $\bm{j}^{\rm Fermi}$ .
+At finite temperature, the sharp Fermi surface will smear out, allowing states with nonzero Fermi occupations above and below the Fermi surface to contribute to generation of current.
+Interestingly, one recent study discovered that the sub-bandgap photocurrents can be used to probe the magnitude of finite lifetimes\cite{kaplan2020nonvanishing}, in contrast to the ``clean limit'' and independence of $\tau$ here.